Lower Back Pain

 · You can use additional external supports, such as book pillows/stands, or propped up against your knees.

-· Consider changing formats: listening via audiobook, or using an ereader
+· Consider changing formats: listening via audiobook, or using an e-reader

 Other environmental factors to consider to stop neck/back pain when reading: